keymanapp/help.keyman.com/developer/language/guide/groups.md

 groups can be very useful for pre- and post-processing rules, such as reordering stacked diacritics.

+In Keyman 15.0 and later versions, groups can also be read-only.
+This is important for contexts where emitting output is not possible, such as when a new context is selected.

 Only the first rule in the group that matches will be fired.
 There are two special rules, `match` and `nomatch` that will then fire if a rule is either matched or not matched, respectively.
 The criteria for not matching is a little